 The presented computational results demonstrate that the new approach to slope limiting rules out the formation of spurious undershoots and overshoots, while preserving the accuracy and consistency of the underlying discretization in the case of sufficiently smooth data.
-An extension to quadratic and/or mixed finite elements appears to be feasible and will be addressed in future work.
+The same algorithm can be used to enforce the DMP in three-dimensional applications.
+An extension to mixed finite elements is feasible and will be addressed in future work.
 Further research is required to accelerate the slowly converging defect correction scheme and reduce the significant overhead cost incurred by the nonlinearity of the constrained approximation.
-Another important open problem is the design of optimal slope limiters for problems that feature smooth local extrema and/or jumps across internal interfaces.
+In the case of unsteady anisotropic diffusion problems, multidimensional flux-corrected transport (FCT) algorithms [15,25] offer a cost-effective alternative to gradient-based slope limiting.